Kapranov/recurring-genserver/README.md

 mix new . --app recurring_genserver
 ```

+Then let's change into our new directory and open our project and
-Install packages for static code analysis tool and test notifier.
+install packages for static code analysis tool and test notifier.

 ```elixir
 # mix.exs